 Elements of Electrical Injury Claims

-- Duty of care: proof that the at-fault party legally owed the plaintiff protection from preventable and unreasonable harm
+- Duty of care: Proving that the at-fault party owed the plaintiff protection from preventable and unreasonable harm.

-- Breached duty of care: proof that the defendant breached their duty of care, or legal obligation to protect the plaintiff from unreasonable harm
+- Breached duty of care: Establishing that the defendant breached their duty of care to protect the plaintiff from unreasonable harm.

-- Cause of injury: proof of a causal link between the breach in the defendant’s duty of care and the event that led to the electrical injury (e.g. workplace accident, defective product)
+- Cause of injury: Providing evidence of a causal link between the defendant’s breach of duty and the event leading to the electrical injury, such as a workplace accident or defective product.

-- Damages: proof that the plaintiff suffered damages as a result of the injury, this can include monetary damages, pain & suffering, lost wages, and others.
+- Damages: Demonstrating that the plaintiff suffered damages as a result of the injury, which may include monetary damages, pain & suffering, lost wages, and more.

 Wrongful Death Claims following an Electrocution

-When a loved one is fatally injured in an electrocution accident, the sudden loss could leave surviving family members with a significant emotional and financial burden.
+Losing a loved one to an electrocution accident can leave surviving family members with an immense emotional and financial burden.
 If your loved one suffered a fatal electrical injury, you may be eligible to seek compensation through a wrongful death claim or lawsuit.

 Injury Lawyers Specializing in Electrocution Cases

-Electrical injury claims are difficult to prove without a strong base of support, which may involve collecting medical records, witness testimony, security camera footage, and other relevant materials.
-At Clark Fountain, our personal injury lawyers specialize in complex accident and injury claims involving electrocution, workplace injuries, and defective consumer products.
-We have represented thousands of clients and we have obtained significant verdicts and settlements.
+Electrical injury claims are complex and require strong support, including medical records, witness testimony, security camera footage, and other relevant materials.
+At Clark Fountain, our personal injury lawyers specialize in handling complex accident and injury claims, particularly those involving electrocution, workplace injuries, and defective consumer products.
+With a track record of representing thousands of clients and obtaining significant verdicts and settlements, you can trust our expertise.
 Call 561-899-2100 for a free consultation.